ThomasBdev675/My_RPG_Game/README.md

 ```

-- Esample to instantiate an armor
+- Example to instantiate an armor

 ```
     ArmorManager.ArmorTypes MyClothArmor = new ArmorManager.ArmorTypes()